A Category of Banach Space Functors: Kolmogorov spaces

-For this reason we call $\widetilde{E} \to B$ the {\em Kolmogorification} of $E \to B$.
-If the vector space $E$ is already Kolmogorov, then $\widetilde{E} = E$, and we get back the original space.
+\begin{definition} The space $K[E] \to B$ is called the {\em Kolmogorification} of the relative Banach space $E \to B$. \end{definition} If the vector space $E$ is already Kolmogorov, then $K[E] = E$, and we get back the original space.
 Note that the construction is functorial, so we obtain a Kolmogorification functor

-The process of Kolmogorification has a similarity to the sheafification of a presheaf.\\
+The process of Kolmogorification has a similarity to the sheafification of a presheaf.